Omar-zoubi/reading-notes/Reading-notes201/reading03.md

 ## Border imges :
 ![](http://2.bp.blogspot.com/_NGtzWLNuHZY/R9W-XCreTqI/AAAAAAAAAB8/JflPaaxOIbs/s400/CSS+borders.jpg)

+#### The border-image property applies an image to the border of any box.
+It takes a background image and slices it into nine pieces.

  ## Arrays:
  * ### An array is a special type of variable.
 It doesn't just store one value; it stores a list of values.
  * ### Values in an array are accessed as if they are in a numbered list.
 It is important to know that the numbering of this list starts at zero (not one).